fatmaabdelrahim/Fatma-Abdulrahim/README.md

 ## 🚀 What I'm Working On

-- **WKLGRC System** — Managing and coordinating the full project lifecycle for this internal system at ESG Consulting, including stakeholder alignment, documentation, and operational oversight.
+- **WKLGRC System** — Supporting the coordination and administrative operations of this system at ESG Consulting, including team communication, documentation management, and cross-department follow-ups.
-- **Process Improvement Initiatives** — Identifying bottlenecks in current workflows and implementing structured solutions to enhance team efficiency and delivery quality.
+- **Streamlining Team Communication** — Building better coordination habits and communication flows between teams to reduce delays and improve collaboration.

 ---

 ## 💼 Experience Highlights

-- Led cross-functional project teams from initiation through delivery, managing scope, timelines, and stakeholder expectations.
+- Coordinate between multiple teams and departments to ensure smooth communication and aligned delivery across ongoing projects.
-- Developed and maintained operational SOPs and process documentation to standardize workflows across departments.
+- Manage meeting schedules, follow-ups, and action items to keep teams on track and accountable.
-- Tracked project KPIs and produced executive-level reporting to support data-driven decision-making.
+- Maintain operational documentation including SOPs, meeting minutes, and status reports.
-- Coordinated between technical and non-technical stakeholders to ensure smooth communication and project alignment.
+- Act as a communication bridge between technical teams and management, translating needs into clear, actionable updates.
-- Managed risk registers, change requests, and escalation processes on active consulting engagements.
+- Support day-to-day operations by organizing workflows, tracking tasks, and flagging blockers early.
-- Used **Git & GitHub** to version-control project documentation, track changes across project phases, and collaborate with technical teams directly in repositories — bridging the gap between project management and development workflows.
+- Used **Git & GitHub** to manage and version-control project documentation, collaborating with technical teams directly in repositories.
-- Created and managed **Jira** boards, epics, and sprints to track delivery progress, assign tasks, and generate real-time status reports for stakeholders.
+- Used **Jira** to track tasks, coordinate assignments across teams, and monitor progress on active workstreams.

 ---

 ## 📌 Core Strengths

-- ✅ End-to-End Project Ownership
+- ✅ Cross-Team Coordination & Communication
-- ✅ Stakeholder Management & Communication
+- ✅ Workflow Organization & Follow-Up
-- ✅ Operations & Process Optimization
+- ✅ Operational Documentation & Reporting
-- ✅ Documentation & Reporting
+- ✅ Stakeholder Communication Support
-- ✅ Problem-Solving Under Pressure
+- ✅ Attention to Detail & Problem-Solving

 ---